azavea/lunchandlearn-R/README.md

-Lunch and Learn - Manipulating Spatial Data in R
+Manipulating Spatial Data in R
 ===============

-Examples of manipulating spatial data in R.
+This repo provides examples of manipulating spatial data in R.   These scripts are provided AS-IS and are prototype quality.